ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-02-03-Delivering-a-High-Performance-Goverment-in-2019-and-Beyond.md

 4. Strengthening the Policy Framework of Management Processes and Routines

-The approach rests on several proven management practices grounded in the GPRA Modernization Act of 2010 and OMB’s implementation implementing guidance in [OMB Circular A-11, Part 6, the Federal Performance Framework for Improving Program and Service Delivery](https://www.performance.gov/a-11-revision/).
+The approach rests on several proven management practices grounded in the [Government Performance and Results Act (GPRA) Modernization Act of 2010](https://www.govinfo.gov/content/pkg/BILLS-111hr2142enr/pdf/BILLS-111hr2142enr.pdf) and OMB’s implementation implementing guidance in [OMB Circular A-11, Part 6, the Federal Performance Framework for Improving Program and Service Delivery](https://www.performance.gov/a-11-revision/).

 This post details some of the highlights of progress throughout 2019 and looks ahead to further leverage these practices in 2020.